 The Classical Period unfolds with awe-inspiring sculptures from the 8th century BC and 5th century AD, including the Caryatids.
 Explore the pinnacle of Greek artistic achievement, marvelling at the timeless masterpieces that define this era.

-This section reveals the artistic finesse of Greek craftsmanship through detailed carvings from the Propylaia and Temple of Athena Nike.
+This section reveals the artistic finesse of Greek craftsmanship through detailed carvings from the Propylaia and the Temple of Athena Nike.
 These architectural marvels provide a visual narrative, enriching the understanding of ancient Greek culture.

 Witness the evolution of Greek art during the Roman Period and Late Antiquity (1st century BC to 5th century AD).
 Portraits, statues, and sarcophagi reflect cultural shifts, showcasing the dynamic interplay between Greek and Roman influences during this transformative era.